 Location sharing technology is helping online shoppers find the closest store locations with available stock on the item they are viewing.
 This improves the fulfillment experience where shoppers can enjoy expedited delivery with in-store pickup.
 For online deliveries package location tracking gives shoppers more insight into their arrival times helping to reduce delivery inquires with customer service while improving their expectations.

 This year at the NRF big show, Celerant showcased its new Product Catalog and it received overwhelming enthusiasm.
 The Product Catalog, available with both Celerant’s retail software solutions, allows retailers to access thousands of products from vendor catalogs in real-time, including items they don’t physically stock in their store.
 Special orders can be created for these products as they automatically get imported into the point of sale.
 Upon finalizing the special order, a purchase order is automatically deployed to the vendor.
 The days of manually entering products and purchase orders are over.

-Signup for our blog so you can stay on top of the latest retail technologies.
+Subscribe to our blog to stay current on the latest retail technologies.
 Overcome the day-to-day challenges associated with running their retail store and online businesses.
 We frequently provide tips, tricks and best practices; sharing our experiences in hopes of developing a long-term trusting relationship with you.
 See you next year at NRF 2020!